rishv1912/iCoder/README.md

 ## Features
-iCoder is mine one of the projects for django so it has basic features which a blog site usually have .
+iCoder is one of my project for django so it has basic features which a blog site usually have .
 1. Login/logout
 2. Comment & Replies
 3. Post views